 Much of Jesus' ministry consisted of severely confronting the false teaching of the religious leaders of His day. (compare.
 Matt.
 16: 11-12 & Matt.
 23: 1-39) In His discourse on things to come, He warned His hearers (Matt.
 24: 4-5) “See to it that no one misleads you.
 For many will come in My name, saying, ‘I am the Christ,’ and will mislead many.”

 The apostle Peter uses most of his second letter to warn against the doctrine offered by false teachers whilst the subject matter of Jude's succinct letter is wholly devoted to the same theme.
 John in his letters warns repeatedly against false teachers and Paul’s final words to the elders of the Ephesians (Acts 20: 28-30) warned them about the danger of departing from sound doctrine.
 His final letters to Timothy and Titus repeatedly emphasized the need for sound doctrine and He instructed Titus (Titus.
 1:9) that an elder must “Hold fast the faithful word which is in accordance with the teaching, so that he will be able both to exhort in sound doctrine and to refute those who contradict.”
 He then goes on to explain that there are many empty talkers and deceivers who are upsetting whole households through their false teaching.

 In his final exhortation to Timothy, Paul warned against doctrinal 'word wasters' (2 Tim.
-4: 3-4) Paul wrote, “For the time will come when they will not endure sound doctrine; but wanting to have their ears tickled, they will accumulate for themselves teachers in accordance to their own desires, and will turn away their ears from the truth and will turn aside to myths.”
+4: 3-4) when he wrote, “For the time will come when they will not endure sound doctrine; but wanting to have their ears tickled, they will accumulate for themselves teachers in accordance to their own desires, and will turn away their ears from the truth and will turn aside to myths.”

 The Apostles' Creed is a summary of the belief, understanding, acceptance and teaching of the Apostles which, when accepted by faith, will give a firm foundation on which to build a Christian life which embraces an Agape Love for God and for humankind and a belief in Jesus Christ and an acceptance of His teaching by which an individual becomes wholly acceptable to God and is saved.